justinrosales/pluggbot/README.md

 ### External Software

-- [ffmpeg](https://ffmpeg.org/download.html) - download download and add it to your system's `PATH` environment variable
+- [ffmpeg](https://ffmpeg.org/download.html) - download and add it to your system's `PATH` environment variable

 ### Other Depdendencies